 NJ Laws and Penalties for Fake IDs

-What seems to be a harmless offense — glamorized in popular movies and television — can actually end up to be quite serious.
+What seems to be a harmless offense — glamorized in popular movies and television — can actually end up being quite serious.

 In fact, the consequences of using a fake ID are serious, especially in the state of New Jersey.

-Experienced Atlantic City NJ Criminal Defense Lawyer Explains Charges For Juveniles Using Fake IDs
+Charges For Juveniles Using Fake IDs

 If a juvenile possesses or displays a fake ID and is convicted of such, they will face a mandatory suspension of their driver’s license, a fine of up to $1,000, and up to six months in jail.

-Penalties for Fake Identification Charges for Adults in Atlantic, Cape May, and Ocean Counties
+Penalties for Fake Identification Charges for Adults in Atlantic, Cape May and Ocean Counties

-Under New Jersey law, it is unlawful to “exhibit, display, or utter” a writing or a document that falsely portrays a driver’s license, birth certificate or other official documents that can misrepresent your age and other personal identification information.
+Under New Jersey law, it’s unlawful to “exhibit, display, or utter” a document that falsely portrays a driver’s license, birth certificate or other official documents that can misrepresent your age and other personal identification information.

-In addition, it is not only unlawful to use a fake ID, but it is also unlawful just to be in possession of a fake ID.
+In addition, it’s not only unlawful to use a fake ID, but it is also unlawful just to be in possession of a fake ID.

 Criminal Charges for Making and Selling Fake Identification Cards in New Jersey

-This can be considered a second-degree crime if you are caught making 50 or more fake IDs or 10 or more fake IDs using the personal information of five or more different people.
+This can be considered a second-degree crime if you’re caught making 50 or more fake IDs or 10 or more fake IDs using the personal information of five or more different people.

-If you are a juvenile and found guilty of this crime in the second degree you could face up to three years in juvenile detention.
+If you’re a juvenile and found guilty of this crime in the second degree, you could face up to three years in juvenile detention.

 Contact the Law Offices of John W. Tumelty if You Have Been Charged with Using or Selling a Fake ID